OpenFn/docs/docs/migration/migration-steps.md

 22. Finally, when ready, request to delete your project on v1.
 To do this, go to your v1 `Project Settings` and select the `Delete Project` button.

-::: info
+:::info

 The OpenFn v1 platform will be sunsetted in 2025.
 If you need support migrating your project, post on [Community](https://community.openfn.org) or contact [support@openfn.org](mailto://support@openfn.org) for paid support options.

 :::